cilium/cilium/design-cfps/README.md

-This repo contains CFP design proposals for features impacting repos across the Cilium Github organization.
+This directory contains CFP design proposals for features impacting repos across the Cilium Github organization.

 # Purpose of CFPs